natir/blog/_posts/2018-04-04-State-of-the-art-long-reads-overlaper-compare.md

 ### Dataset

-I select the dataset real dataset used by Chu *et al.*[^fn1], because the loss of sensibility are greater, so we can have better resolution if long-read overlapper didn't find same overlap.
+I select real dataset used by Chu *et al.*[^fn1], because the loss of sensibility are greater, so we can have better resolution if long-read overlapper didn't find same overlap.

 ### What is an overlap